There are two key ways to reduce the cost of college when you decide to attend a college in another Midwest state.

 The programs with Wisconsin, North Dakota, and South Dakota cover virtually all students, including full-time, part-time, undergraduate, graduate, and professional (some professional programs are excluded).

 Students enrolled in programs that charge the same tuition rate to all students regardless of state of residence are not covered under any of the reciprocity agreements.
 Students taking distance education from a college in a neighboring reciprocity state while remaining in their home state are not covered under the reciprocity agreement with Wisconsin.
-COVID-19 Exception- Due to the impacts of COVID-19, the vast majority of on ground courses at Minnesota and Wisconsin schools have been converted to be offered via a distance education format for the Spring and Summer 2020 terms.
-This coursework will not be considered “distance learning courses” and will be covered under the Minnesota-Wisconsin Reciprocity Agreement.
+COVID-19 Exception- Due to the impacts of COVID-19, on ground courses at Minnesota and Wisconsin schools may be converted to be offered via a distance education format.
+For the Spring and Summer 2020 terms, as well as the 2020-2021 academic year, this coursework will not be considered "distance learning" courses and will be covered under the Minnesota-Wisconsin Reciprocity Agreement.